 Popcorn Trail Mix

 A refreshing snack to much on in warmer months.
-To make quick guacamole, mash ½ of ripe avocado with a squeeze of lime juice + a dash of both salt and garlic powder.
-Top bell pepper slices with guacamole and enjoy.
+To make quick guacamole, mash up a ripe avocado with a squeeze of lime juice + a dash of both salt and garlic powder.
+Top bell pepper slices with guacamole and enjoy!

-These little bites are delicious, easy to make, and portable for on-the-go snacking.
+These little energy balls are delicious, easy to make, and portable for on-the-go snacking.
 Filled with nuts, dates, coconut, and cacao powder, they only take 10 minutes to whip up.
-They taste incredibly decadent and dessert-like, so if you’ve got a sweet tooth, this is the snack for you!
+They taste incredibly decadent and dessert-like, so if you’ve got a sweet tooth, this is the easy and healthy snack for you!